trilinos/Trilinos/packages/shylu/README.md

 ShyLU is a package for solving sparse linear systems using domain decomposition methods.
 ShyLU has two main focus areas - (1) distributed memory domain-decomposition solvers and (2) node-level solvers and kernels that support the distributed memory solvers.
 The approaches in ShyLU are algebraic and so can be used as a black-box solvers.

-The node level solvers include sparse LU factorization (basker), sparse Cholesky factorization (Tacho), multithreaded triangular solver (HTS) and a fast iterative ILU algorithm (FastILU).
+The node level solvers include sparse LU factorization (basker), sparse symmetric factorization (Tacho), multithreaded triangular solver (HTS) and a fast iterative ILU algorithm (FastILU).

 ## Domain Decomposition Solvers